aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

 ## **3. Filter the data using a Table and let the chart change**

-Using a Table is similar to Method 2, using a range, but you have advantages with tables over ranges.
+Using a Table is similar to Method 2, which uses a range, but you have advantages with tables over ranges.
 When you change your range to a Table and add data, the chart automatically updates.
 With a range, you will have to change the data source.

-### **Format as table in Excel**
+### **Format as Table in Excel**

 Click inside your data and use **CTRL + T** or use the Home tab, **Format as Table**

 ![todo:image_alt_text](Figure4.png)

 ### **Sample Code**
-The following sample code loads the [sample Excel file](TableFilters.xlsx) shows the same feature using Aspose.Cells.
+The following sample code loads the [sample Excel file](TableFilters.xlsx) which shows the same feature using Aspose.Cells.

 ```javascript
 const path = require("path");